Two Vets QDT V2 Inverted Review: Rifle and Spotter Test

 The QDT V2 & my 6mm Creedmoor in the field.

 The main tube of the tripod legs is 42mm which I’ve found helps deliver that overall stability.
 This tube size plus the rubber feet contact with the ground is what makes the solid platform stand up to wind and movement so well.
 Fully collapsed the tripod measures 39” or 99cm.
 This has been a good length to transport when collapsed, its not bulky or a pain to store.
 Being tall I wanted a tripod that was going to have enough length that I could get a comfortable shooting position behind it when standing.
-When deployed the QDT 2 has a max height of 65.5” or 166cm, which was perfect for setting my spotter on and getting behind and its been great with my precision rifles.
+When deployed the QDT 2 has a max height of 65.5” or 166cm, which was perfect for setting my spotter on and getting behind and it has been great with my precision rifles.

 Two Vets Tripods QDT V2